joshed-io/reveal-hugo/README.md

 ## Adding HTML to the page

 If you need to add something to the HTML page, just override one or both of the empty partials that live at `layouts/partials/reveal-hugo/body.html` and `layouts/partials/reveal-hugo/head.html`.
-These partial are injected into the page just before the closing of the body and head tags respectively.
+These partials are injected into the page just before the closing of the body and head tags respectively.
 Common uses would be to add custom CSS or JavaScript to your presentation.

 ### Add a Reveal.js presentation to an existing Hugo site